salimovdr/NovaBind/README.md

 ```

 ## Input data
 You can find the input data on the [Ibis site](https://ibis.autosome.org/download_data/final).
 The archive is too large, so we are not attaching it here.
-However, we have prepared test data to verify the correct execution of <b>NovaBind</b> training and prediction.
 Please download the archive, unzip it, and place the `data` folder into the root folder where all the scripts from the repository are located.

 ## Training repeoduction